electron/electron/docs/tutorial/support.md

 ### macOS

-Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.10 (Yosemite).
+Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.11 (El Capitan).

 Native support for Apple Silicon (`arm64`) devices was added in Electron 11.0.0.